Ranking tables

 Commercial Dispute Resolution

 South Square operates a thriving commercial dispute practice, and houses a strong bench of leading silks and juniors.
-Its practitioners are active in sophisticated litigation, with recent cases handled by the team including NMC Healthcare v Noor Capital, an antisuit injunction matter, and Credit Suisse v Softbank, a matter arising out of the collapse of Greensill.
-The set is the clear market leader for commercial cases arising out of insolvency, and is praised by solicitors for having "knowledge on insolvency that is second to none."
+Its practitioners are active in sophisticated litigation, with recent cases handled by the team including high-profile disputes relating to the collapse of Greensill Capital; the Port Fund litigation, a USD100 million private equity dispute involving Kuwaiti authorities; and the Adler case, the first restructuring plan to reach the Court of Appeal.
+The set is the clear market leader for commercial cases arising out of insolvency, and is noted for being "quickly able to get to grips with any degree of complexity.
+In fact, the barristers add more value the more complex the matter is."

 4